Areas of expertise

 jaw dropping!

-I do offer dedicated intelligence support to eliminate the High Risk Operator for your corporation that provides very convincing detailed Geo-tagged, time stamped video and photos to demonstrate negligence on the part of the High Risk Operator for monitoring of your processes and equipment which is largely what they are paid to do and what keeps your operations producing profit.
+I do offer dedicated intelligence support to eliminate the LTHRO for your corporation that provides a series of very convincing detailed meta data tagged, time stamped forensic video and photos to demonstrate negligence and fraud on the part of the LTHRO for monitoring of your processes, equipment and record keeping which is largely what they are paid to do and what keeps your operations producing profit.
 Nothing wishy-washy.
 You want intelligence that is black and white for clear cut decisions.

 Available for assignment in Canada, the USA, Britain, Norway, Sweden, Switzerland, Germany and Japan.